 Submit your abstract on Environmental Forensics

-You are invited to attend the workshop on Environmental Crime Scene Analysis an unmissable practical experience to learn how to conduct the required procedures to investigate the scene of an environmental disaster, under the supervision of experts in forensic science.
+You are also invited to attend the workshop on Environmental Crime Scene Analysis, an unmissable practical experience to learn how to conduct the required procedures to investigate the scene of an environmental disaster, under the supervision of experts in forensic science.